Anti-cession movement of Sarawak

 The anti-cession movement of Sarawak (Gerakan Anti-Penyerahan Sarawak) was a movement in Sarawak to fight against the British attempt to govern Sarawak as a crown colony rather than a protectorate ruled by the White Rajahs.
 The movement lasted from 1 July 1946 until March 1950.

 Factors

 The anti-cession movement of Sarawak arose from the violation of a provision in the 1941 constitution of Sarawak, which stipulated that Rajah Charles Vyner Brooke would grant the right of self-rule to Sarawak.
 Instead, he decided to cede it to Britain as a Crown colony on 8 February 1946.
 Secondly, the Sarawakian people had believed that the rule of the Brooke family could be expected to lead to independence for Sarawak, but heir apparent Anthony Brooke was not appointed as the next Rajah.
 In addition, the decision was taken without the consent of the indigenous people.
 The British did discuss it with the local people, but declared Sarawak a crown colony on 1 July 1946 anyway, with support from British officers and european residents.

+The idea of anti-colonialism started when the newspaper Fajar Sarawak was first published.
+The idea was later carried on by the newspaper Utusan Sarawak.